Ivy-Apps/ivy-wallet/docs/Architecture.md

 Here are a few principles to help you make a better Compose UI:

 - **Material3 components:** Use Material3 (M3) components with as little customzation as possible. _The M3 designers and creators are knowedgable people and they likely did better job than us._
-- **Ivy UI components:** We also got some re-usable UI components of our own that live in `:ivy-design` and `:ivy-domain-ui`.
+- **Ivy UI components:** We also got some re-usable UI components of our own that live in `:ivy-design` and `:ivy-common-ui`.
 Add those modules as a dependency and take advantage of them.
 - **Deprecation ban:** Do **not** use deprecated components.

 In terms of code quality, just follow and address the feedback provided from our CI checks powered by [Detekt](https://detekt.dev/) and [Slack's compose-lints](https://slackhq.github.io/compose-lints/).